microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

           theme (as the former is a run-time property set to override the latter).
 * If `tabRow.background == "terminalBackground"`:
-    - If this control is the active terminal of the active `Tab`, then we should make sure to change the value of the application's `TabViewBackground`.
+    - If this control is the active terminal of the active `Tab`, then we need to raise an event to communicate this updated value up to the window layer.
+We'll raise a `"TabRowBackgroundBrush"` property changed event, that the app host can listen for and use to set the titlebar's color, if needed.
-      This will update the color of the titlebar area.
+    - The `TerminalPage` also will need to set the Background of the `TabRowControl` to match.
-    - Make sure to register an event handler in the `NonClientIslandWindow` to listen for when the `Color` of the `TitlebarControl`'s `Background` brush changes.
-When that happens, the window will need to be invalidated, so that we can get a `WM_PAINT` and redraw the potion of the titlebar we're drawing with GDI.

 The `tab.cornerRadius` might be a bit trickier to implement.
 Currently, there's not a XAML resource that controls this, nor is this something that's exposed by